EQ BANK SAVINGS PLUS ACCOUNT AGREEMENT

 The following terms and conditions apply to the electronic delivery of Documents to you relating to your Account.

 You consent to the electronic delivery of Documents and other information through the Message Centre, fax, email, SMS/text message, or by posting on our corporate website (equitablebank.ca).
 Documents include:

-- Notifications containing legal disclosures, including but not limited to the disclosure requirements prescribed by the Bank Act, all provincial and federal Securities, Privacy and Tax statutes and regulations and all Voluntary Codes and Commitments applicable to the financial industry;
+- Notifications containing legal disclosures, including but not limited to the disclosure requirements prescribed by the Bank Act, all provincial and federal Securities, Privacy and Tax statutes and regulations and all Voluntary Codes of Conduct and Public Commitments applicable to the financial industry;

 - Changes to any interest rate(s), fee(s), and any other items mentioned in the disclosure statements we send you for new Accounts or other products or Services;